 To start marketing a new business, there are four marketing elements you need to consider:

 It’s tempting to use Microsoft Word or Paint to design your logo.
 It’s free, there are hundreds of stock images and fonts to manipulate and you don’t have to shell out for a graphics designer.
 This is literally the worst thing you can do to your logo.

-In the modern world this can be one of the most important parts of your business yet so many new business owners neglect their websites or skip building them altogether in the start-up phase.
+In the modern world, this can be one of the most important parts of your business yet so many new business owners neglect their websites or skip building them all together in the start-up phase.

 I recommend having your website built using a universal content management system (CMS) like WordPress.
 This way you can make changes whenever you like and any decent developer can usually make structural changes when your budget allows.